Effective Home Remedies For Matted Dog Hair

 Coconut Oil Detangler for Dogs

-When applied to a dog’s hair, extra virgin coconut oil works wonders for improving its sheen, smoothness, and hydration.
+Extra virgin coconut oil improves a dog’s sheen, smoothness, and hydration when applied to a dog’s hair.
 Its anti-inflammatory properties also make it helpful in preventing itching and dry skin by restoring the skin’s natural moisture balance.
 In addition, coconut oil is an excellent all-natural detangler for matt-prone dog hair.

-Make Your Own Detangler for Your Dog’s Long Hair
+Make Your Detangler for Your Dog’s Long Hair

-DIY dog hair detangler: mix 1 tbsp of extra-virgin coconut oil with 2 tbsp.
-Of warm water.
+DIY dog hair detangler 1: mix 1 tbsp of extra-virgin coconut oil with 2 tbsp of warm water.
 Once the solution has cooled, spread it over the dog’s matted hair with a damp cloth, rubbing the conditioner into the tangles.

-Let it on for a few minutes and then try combing the knots.
-Final step: using a dog-specific shampoo to remove any remaining oil from the dog’s fur.
+Let it on for a few minutes, and then try combing the knots.
+The final step is using a dog-specific shampoo to remove any remaining oil from the dog’s fur.
 The fur may become much more tangled if the oil is left on it.

 The rosemary should be strained out of the mixture.
 Combine the ingredients and shake in five or six drops of coconut oil.
 Once the solution has cooled, rub a damp cloth through the dog’s matted hair and massage the conditioner into the tangles.